claytonjwong/socartic-method/README.md

   * The mind's optimal speed is slow and steady (Socrate's is never in a rush)

 #### Side Effects
-  * Positive:
   * More intelligent understanding
-  * Negative:
   * Lose absolute certainty of being correct
   * Lose ability to easily know what to think

 ## 6. The Elenchus
 ## 7. Consistency